 Retirement Income, Plan B

-Ideal vs Real
+Ideal Vs Real

 Ideally, everyone would accumulate significant wealth as they work.
-A big asset base enables maintaining a desired standard of living even if and when people choose or are forced to stop working.
-Financial planners love illustrating how anyone can build up a multimillion-dollar portfolio by funding IRAs consistently.
+A big asset base enables maintaining a desired standard of living even if people choose or are forced to stop working.
+Financial planners love illustrating how anyone can build up a multimillion-dollar portfolio by funding IRAs and 401ks consistently.
 With decades of compounding, even modest sums accumulate significantly.

-For this reason, textbook rules of thumb advise putting away 10–15% of one’s income with a goal of building a nest egg worth 25 times projected retirement spending levels.
+For this reason, textbook rules of thumb advise putting away 10–15% of one’s income to build a nest egg worth 25 times projected retirement spending levels.
 So, if a couple hopes to live on $100,000 annually when they retire, they’re encouraged to build a $2.5 million portfolio by age 65.
 That way, they can withdraw 4% annually from the portfolio in perpetuity while protecting the balance for the benefit of their heirs.
 That 4% is a conservative number, mathematically modeled to ensure the portfolio is not whittled down due to inflation or investment volatility.
+This multi-decade funding plan is very nice, but only a tiny fraction of people follow it.

 What’s Plan B?

-Flexible Earning and Savings
+Flexible Earnings and Savings

 A key assumption underlying typical retirement planning is that household income and expenditures stay roughly steady till age 65, and then incomes turn off entirely.
 But that’s not etched in stone.
 For couples with a bunch of kids, obligatory expenses typically level off as older children become independent.
-Mothers whose schedules clear up a bit after all the little ones are in school may be able to earn more money, which can be allocated toward savings.
+Mothers whose schedules clear up a bit after all the little ones are in school may be able to earn a lot more money, which can be allocated toward savings.
 Also, many people can work beyond age 65, at least part-time.
 While not ideal, earning and saving later on can make the numbers work.

 The Social Security Foundation

-Another retirement income factor, Social Security, gets short shrift too.
-On the one hand, Social Security definitely shouldn’t be counted on to cover all of a senior’s expenses.
+Retirement income from Social Security gets short shrift, too.
+On one hand, Social Security definitely shouldn’t be counted on to cover all of a senior’s expenses.
 But it’s not peanuts either for most families.
-According to Google, the average Social Security payout for a retired couple in 2023 is $32,400 annually.
-For lower-and middle-income retirees, Social Security provides a good chunk of what they need to live on a basic level.
-And since Social Security is indexed to inflation, it’s a strong foundation for a modest retirement.
+According to Google, the average Social Security payout for a retired couple in 2025 is $34,380 annually, $45,840 if both spouses worked.
+For lower- and middle-income retirees, Social Security provides a good chunk of what they need to live on a basic level.
+This ties into delaying retirement as benefits are increased significantly for those who can delay retirement.

 Income for Life for a Price